Rankings13 min read

 Crypto.com Visa: the polished all-rounder

 Crypto.com Visa tops most lists, and for once that's earned.
-Zero annual fee, zero FX fee, Apple and Google Pay, and airport lounge access on the higher tiers.
+Zero annual fee, Apple and Google Pay, and airport lounge access on the higher tiers.
 The 5% cashback headline is real but conditional: it pays in CRO, and reaching the top rate means locking up a serious CRO stake.
-Judge it on the base rate and it's still a clean, no-fee card.
-The trade-off is custody, since Crypto.com holds your coins rather than you.
-Best for someone who wants one refined card and doesn't mind a custodial setup.
+Two honest caveats from our fee data: abroad it runs about 2% FX plus 0.75% conversion, so heavy travellers pay for the polish, and it's custodial — Crypto.com holds your coins rather than you.
+Best for someone who wants one refined card for home-currency spending and doesn't mind a custodial setup.

 Nexo Card: spend without selling

 Nexo Card is the only pick here that lets you spend without cashing out.
 It's a credit card backed by your crypto as collateral, so you borrow against your Bitcoin instead of selling it and triggering a taxable event.
 It pays 2% back in BTC, includes an IBAN, and works in Apple and Google Pay.
-The cost lands as a 1.5% FX fee and 1.5% on ATM withdrawals, which adds up if you travel.
+The cost side is mild by category standards — roughly 0.95% all-in abroad (0.2% FX + 0.75% conversion) per our dataset — though ATM withdrawals run 2%.
 Best for long-term holders who want liquidity without touching their stack.

 Gnosis Pay: the self-custody choice